This page is the most up to date information about existing ministries in the church. For more information contact us at email@example.com.

 In addition to these daily prayer gatherings we have a Saturday prayer band that runs from noon to midnight.
 The idea here is that you sign up to pray for an hour or more each Saturday at a specific hour of your choice.
 The beautiful thing about the prayer band is that you can do it from home or wherever you are.
 Sign up for the prayer band here or on the prayer band white board in the sanctuary.

 Opportunities for women are abundant at Ren.
 A variety of small groups exist at various times to accommodate schedules and interests.
 The first happens on the second and fourth Tuesday of each month 6:30 pm in the lounge room.
 Childcare is available during this time.
-The next one is Wednesday morning 9:30-11:30, also with childcare.
+The next one is the first and third Wednesday mornings 9:30-11:30, also with childcare.
 These are times of life sharing, Bible discussion and prayer.
 The women also gather in the sanctuary every 2-3 months for what we call Women’s Refresh.
 This is a special gathering just for women to get to know one another.
 It’s a time of hearing stories of what God is doing and a time of sharing and prayer.
 All women are welcome and encouraged to come.
 Refreshments are provided.

 About once a month the men gather for breakfast in the cafe at the church on a Saturday from 9:30-11 am.
 The first part of the gathering a meal is shared, and then, afterward, one of the leaders shares an encouraging message relevant to men.
 The Saturday prayer is directly following from 11-noon in the sanctuary which is also a great option to attend.
 The next one is December 15th 9:30-11.
 In order to secure a spot fill out this 10 second short form.